Drug Possession Lawyer San Diego

 - Illegal search and seizure.
 Law enforcement officers are required to follow certain rules when they search a suspect’s home or vehicle.
 Only substances that were discovered during a legal search or were in plain sight can be admitted into evidence during court proceedings.

 - Ignorance of the drugs.
 If you share a vehicle or a house with someone and had no knowledge of the possession of drugs, you may have a compelling defense strategy.
-Your attorney does not need to prove the drugs did, in fact, belong to a third party.
+Your San Diego drug possession lawyer does not need to prove the drugs did, in fact, belong to a third party.
 He will only need to raise reasonable doubt that the substance was actually yours.

 - Missing substances.
 The forensics system is far from perfect.
 In some cases, the substance seized at the time of an arrest may never make it back into the courtroom.
 Mislabeling or losing substances in the system could be grounds for having a case completely thrown out.